Chart Color Schemes

 The employment landscape in Enfield shows performance that lags behind national averages across key labour market indicators

-Enfield's workforce is highly educated with significant representation in essential services sectors.
-The unemployment rate was 3.9% in the past year, with an estimated employment growth of 1.3%.
+Enfield has an educated workforce with strong representation in essential services sectors.
+Its unemployment rate was 4.1% as of the past year, with estimated employment growth of 1.5%.

 Frequently Asked Questions - Employment